Previous Post: Day 17 – Rest Day In Chozo

 - the trail south from Chozo or Thanza to either Upper Sephu or Duer Village – 6 days

 The last section of our trek – and reputedly the toughest one – was about to begin.
-Coming up were the two highest passes of the trek and a couple of nights’ camping at around 5000 meters.
-This high altitude trekking would remind me at times of my walk across the high plateau on the north side of Nepal’s Annapurna range in Upper Mustang.
+The two highest passes of the trek were coming up and a couple of nights camping at around 5000 meters.
+This high-altitude trekking would remind me at times of my walk across the high plateau on the north side of Nepal’s Annapurna range in Upper Mustang.
 The views over the next five and half days would sometimes rival the ones of that earlier trip, even if there is nothing in Bhutan as dramatic as our crossing of Nepal’s Saribung La (6040m).
-[See here for pix of the Saribung La area.]
+[See here for pix of the Annapurna Saribung La area.]